yuri-becker/ai-meme-telegram/README.md

 *  `telegramBotToken` is your bot's token which was provided by the BotFather when you set up the bot.
 * `imgflipUsername` username of any imgflip account (set one up [here](https://imgflip.com/signup))
 * `imgflipPassword` the account's password - in unencoded text
+* `maintainer` your telegram handle/username **without the leading @**
+ * `selfUrl` the url the functions will be available at

+### 5. Setup/Maintenance via chat

+Message the bot you created in a private message a `/start`.

+After that it will remember this chat as the maintainer chat and report errors in this chat.

+You need to set/maintain two properties via this chat.

-* `imgflipToken` this is where it gets dodgy.
+* **The imgFlip token** - this is where it gets dodgy.

   Open [https://imgflip.com/ai-meme](https://imgflip.com/ai-meme) in your browser (preferably a private tab), open the DevTools and go the the Network tab.

   Now click on one of the memes.
 You'll see a POST to `ajax_ai_meme`.
 In the Form Data there'll be a __tok.
 Copy the value and set it as your `imgflipToken`

-  I couldn't find out whether this token will be invalidated and some point or not, so please check up on it every other while.
+  The token might be getting invalidated every so often, so if you get an error via the maintainer chat, try getting a fresh token and setting it.

+ * **The imgflip Cookie**

- * `imgflipCookie` from the same request, the cookie `iflipsess`
+    from the same request, the cookie `iflipsess`

    i.e. in the Headers there will be a cookie string like `__cfduid=abcdef; iflipsess=XXX; rootkey=abcdef` - copy the `XXX`

- * `selfUrl` the url the functions will be available at
+To set these simply send in two separate messages:

+* `token <token>`, e.g. `token  aBcDeFgHijKlMnOpQrStUvbWjabBq2NK292NfUsZHEc=`

+* `cookie <cookie>`, e.g. `cookie abcdef9ghni1klmioi12msdbaj`

-### 5. bot-utils.js
+### 6. bot-utils.js
 bot-utils.js in the project root is a small commandline-tool for one-time setup with Telegram and health-checking after deployment.

 Execute with ```node bot-utils.js``` and see usage with ```node bot-utils.js --help```